-If your hair is thinning or balding at the top of your head, you’re not alone.
 Balding at the ‘hair crown’ or top of your head is a common experience that a lot of people go through at some point in their lives, especially those with a family history of hair loss.
+Hair transplant surgery can be performed to the crown to restore hair in this area by relocating the excess hairs from the back and sides of the scalp.

 In this guide, we’ll be talking about everything from what the crown is through to causes of hair loss in this area and treatments available.